-The home care waitlist continues to grow.
-But what if you are in the queue and in need of services now?
+Even though the Government has announced funding for 10,000 additional home care packages, this will only make a small dent in the growing home care waitlist.
+So, what if you are in the queue and in need of services now?
 We discuss your options.

-If you are one of the 121,000 people on the national queue waiting for your home care package to be allocated, you may be growing frustrated and wondering what your options are while you wait.
+If you are one of the almost 130,000 people on the national queue waiting for your home care package to be allocated, you may be growing frustrated and wondering what your options are while you wait.

 At the moment, the national queue for home care packages has a waiting list for packages of at least nine months for low care packages (Level 1 and 2) and more than 12 months for high care packages (Level 3 and 4).